raoufchebri/scylla-rust-driver/docs/source/speculative-execution/speculative.md

 before the first node has replied.

 There are multiple speculative execution strategies that the driver can use.
-Speculative execution can be configured for the whole whole `Session` during its creation.
+Speculative execution can be configured for the whole `Session` during its creation.

 Available speculative execution strategies: